andersonopt/website/content/blog/product-release-notes-7-21-20.md

 ### Federal/State/Native American Owned Lands

-Renamed this layer (was previously called 'Protected Areas'), so that it's more clear what type of data it shows.
-Turn on this layer to see land that is designated as federal-/state-/Native American- owned lands.
+Turn on this layer to see federal, state, and native-owned land.

 ![](/images/fed_state_lands.png)

 ### Building Footprints

 This layer shows building locations across the U.S..
-Make sure to zoom in close to the map to view the building polygons.
+Make sure to zoom in to see this layer.

 ![](/images/building_footprints.png)

 ### Soil Albedo

-See how much solar radiation is reflected from the ground (particularly helpful for sites leveraging bifacial panels).
+See variances in reflected solar radiation from the ground.

 ![](/images/soilalbedo.png)